 In Rome, the Italian equivalent to the casual sandwich shop is the rosticceria, where one can procure all manner of roasted meats presented in sandwich form for munching on the go.
 It is the home of porchetta.
 With its juicy and gustatory goodness, it’s easy to see why crowds hanker for the flavour.
 The dish has deep roots — it’s one of modern civilization’s earliest culinary specialties, dating back to the Roman Empire.

 It is the quintessential Italian street food, often roasted in the open air at street markets, or in the Italian equivalent of taco trucks outfitted for the specific purpose of transforming a pig into a delicious treat!
 It’s beautifully simple: belly wrapped around a loin, rolled with herbs and spices.
 The meat is covered in the pig’s skin and then roasted until the juices are dripping and the skin is caramelized and crunchy.
 The resulting meat package is then carved and served on crusty bread either naked or adorned with cheese and veg.

-Regardless of how it's done, at the end of the day this Italian specialty is simply, and exquisitely, a roasted meat sandwich.
+Simply put, our porchetta sandwich has helped popularize the delicacy in Victoria.
+Regardless of how it’s done, at the end of the day this Italian specialty is simply, and exquisitely, a roasted meat sandwich.
 Roast is offering up our take on the dish.

 Order on a sandwich or as a full, half or quarter portion of chicken.

 To blend or not to blend?
 Easy answer: blend.
 Blending together different cuts and proteins provides a richer, more complex flavor.

 Bread and eggs are not used entirely for moisture, but rather to bind.
 Many recipes call for too much use of either, which results in a mushy, less flavorful texture.
 Proper technique will prevent over-cooked, dry meatballs.
 Bread and eggs will hold it all together.